How to Promote Your Business Pre-Launch: A Step-by-Step Guide

 • Have promotional signage made that shares more information about your business, so locals know what will be opening soon.

-• Share progress updates on social media to create curiosity and anticipation.
+• Share progress updates on social media to create curiosity and anticipation - remember that the “boring” parts of opening your business for the first time will be interesting to others.

 Document the Journey